Nick Pratto Player Props: Royals vs. Twins

-Nick Pratto -- .189 average over his past 10 games -- will be in action for the Kansas City Royals against the Minnesota Twins, with Kenta Maeda on the mound, on July 4 at 2:10 PM ET.
+The Kansas City Royals, including Nick Pratto (.179 batting average in his past 10 games), take on starter Pablo Lopez and the Minnesota Twins at Target Field, Wednesday at 7:40 PM ET.

-In his last game, he notched a home run while going 2-for-5 against the Twins.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Twins.

 Nick Pratto Game Info & Props vs. the Twins